branticus94/Projects/README.md

 CFG Python		CV and Job Applications
 ```

-Once the folder was created I used the cd command to change directory to within the folder, followed by the git init command to initialise git within the directory:
+Once the folder was created I used the "cd" command to change directory to within the folder, followed by the "git init" command to initialise git within the directory:
 ```
 AlexHowland@Toms-MacBook-Pro-2 Documents % cd CFG-Assignments
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % git init